 Acas advice on handling internal grievance procedures is in the Acas Code of Practice on Disciplinary and Grievance Procedures.
 This replaced the old Statutory Dispute Procedures.
 There was no clean break with the old procedures and transitional arrangements applied.
-This factsheet explains how employees should go about submitting a grievance, how employers should handle it using their internal grievance procedure (Acas Code of Practice) and the penalties for getting it wrong.
+This factsheet explains how your employees should go about submitting a grievance, how you as employers should handle it using your internal grievance procedure (Acas Code of Practice), and the penalties for getting it wrong.

 The Acas Code of Practice on Disciplinary and Grievance Procedures simplified the much criticised Statutory Dispute Procedures.
 The Acas Code suggests parties ‘should’, rather than ‘must’ act in a certain way.
 Employment Tribunals ruling on individual cases can:

 The Employment Tribunal has wide discretion to uplift or reduce compensation as it applies to any grievance where either party has unreasonably failed to follow the Acas Code.
 The Employment Tribunal can also choose not to adjust compensation at all.

 The Acas Code does not apply to collective grievances – a grievance brought by an appropriate representative for more than two employees.

 If your employee is submitting a grievance during disciplinary procedures, you can decide whether or not to stay or suspend the disciplinary proceedings.

 Even though the Acas Code has been in force since 2009, it is still not clear whether the code’s definition of employee covers the actions of employers towards former employees.

 The Acas Code sets out steps you and your employees ‘should’ take when dealing with grievances using an internal grievance procedure.
 You should also follow your internal grievance procedure in addition to the steps outlined below.
 You should deal with all issues fairly and consistently to avoid claims of discrimination or unfair treatment and/or undermining the implied duty of mutual trust and confidence.